Book cover

 Note: In this chapter, we use the term mock with the same meaning as stub.
 This choice is based on the common usage of mock in several testing tools.
 However, we will include a subsection later to clarify how some authors differentiate between these terms.

 Motivating Example: To illustrate the concept of mocks, let’s examine a simple class for book searching, as shown below.
 This class, called BookSearch, implements a getBook method that searches for books using a remote service.
-This service, in turn, implements the BookService interface.
-To make the example more realistic, let’s assume that BookService represents a REST API.
-The key point, however, is that the search is conducted on another server, abstracted by the BookService interface.
+This service, in turn, implements the BookRepository interface.
+To make the example more realistic, let’s assume that BookRepository represents a REST API.
+The key point, however, is that the search is conducted on another server, which is abstracted by BookRepository.
 This server returns its result as a JSON document, which is essentially a text document.
-The getBook method accesses the remote server, retrieves the response in JSON format, and creates a Book object to store the search result.
-For clarity, we omit the code for the Book class, which contains fields with book data and their corresponding getters
+The getBook method accesses the remote book repository, retrieves the response in JSON format, and creates a Book object to store the search result.
+The Book class (not shown) contains fields for book data and their corresponding getter methods.

 import org.json.JSONObject;